-- Human read aloud: Test administrators may read the assessment aloud to students.
+- Human read aloud: Test administrators are always permitted to read the assessment aloud to students.
 Alternate text will include descriptions of graphics and alternate text descriptions of images.
-The descriptions and alternate text are provided as additional pages after the main TIP. - Sign interpretation of text: Test administrators may sign the content to students using American Sign Language (ASL), Signing Exact English, or personalized sign systems. - Language translation of text: Test administrators may translate the text for students who are English learners or who communicate best in a language other than English.
+These are provided as additional pages after the main TIP. - Language translation of text: Language translations are not provided via the computer.
+Test administrators may translate the text for students who are English language learners or who communicate best in a language other than English.
 Language translations are not provided via the computer.
-State policy will guide whether translation can be used. - Test administrator entering student responses: If students are unable to physically input their response options, they may indicate their responses through their typical response mode and form of communication (e.g., eye gaze, gesture, assistive device).
-Test administrators may key in a student's responses in Student Portal only when students are unable to record their responses independently. - Partner-assisted scanning (PAS): PAS is a strategy in which test administrators assist students with scanning students' response options.
-Test administrators read and point to each response option, and students indicate when they are presented their desired response.
+State policy will guide whether translation can be used.

+- Partner-assisted scanning: Partner-assisted scanning is a strategy in which test administrators assist students with scanning students' response options.
+Test administrators read and point to each response option, and students indicate when they are presented their desired response. - Sign interpretation of text: Test administrators are always permitted to sign the content to students using American Sign Language (ASL), Signing Exact English, or personalized sign systems. - Test administrator entering student responses: If students are unable to physically input their response options, they may indicate their responses through their typical response mode or form of communication (e.g., assistive device, eye gaze, gesture).
+Test administrators may key in a student's responses in Student Portal only when students are unable to record their responses independently.